adamchainz/apig-wsgi/example/README.rst

 .. code-block:: sh

    cd deployment
-   python -m venv .venv
+   uv venv --seed
    source .venv/bin/activate
-   python -m pip install -r requirements.txt ansible-playbook playbook.yml
+   uv pip install -r requirements.txt ansible-playbook playbook.yml

 Ansible will build the application and deploy it to the ``eu-central-1`` region (this can be changed in the plyabook).